TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 47/Ezekiel 47.11.md

 ---

-But the miry places thereof, and the marshes thereof, shall not be healed; they shall be given up to salt.
+But the miry places of it, and its marshes, shall not be healed; they shall be given up to salt.